-- US and European microbes distinct from each other. - Smaller regions such as Spain and Denmark can be distinguished by their microbes - Japanese people have genes from marine Bacteroides species that degrade seaweed in the gut - These are not seen in land dwelling communities - Are people without these factors in their gut able to digest these foods?
+- US and European microbes distinct from each other. - Smaller regions such as Spain and Denmark can be distinguished by their microbes - Japanese have genes from marine bacteroides species that degrade seaweed in the gut - Not seen in land dwelling communities - Are people without these factors in their gut able to digest these foods?